POINTS OF PRIDE

 OLLU's groundbreaking achievements and innovations:

-• OLLU's online bachelor's program in nursing was ranked among the top 150 nationally by US News and World Report.
-(US News and World Report Best Online Programs 2014).
+• OLLU's online bachelor's program in nursing was ranked among the top 150 nationally by U.S. News & World Report.
+(U.S. News & World Report Best Online Programs 2014).

-• In San Antonio, OLLU has the highest percentage of classes with fewer than 20 students.
-(US News and World Report Best Colleges September 2013).
+• In San Antonio, OLLU has the highest percentage of classes with fewer than 20 students (U.S. News & World Report 2014 Best Colleges September 2013).

-• OLLU alumni giving rate is at 12 percent - the second highest in San Antonio and above the national average.
-(US News and World Report Best Colleges September 2013).
+• OLLU alumni giving rate is at 12 percent - the second highest in San Antonio and above the national average (U.S. News & World Report 2014 Best Colleges September 2013).

 • OLLU was named a "Top 100 Degree Producer" for awarding master's degrees to Hispanics by Diverse Magazine (July 2013).